Regulations - Science

 4 a A student enrolled for this degree must complete the requirements as listed in the Master of Biotechnology Schedule, which may include the requirements for one of the specialisations listed.

-b A student must achieve a Grade Point Average of 4.0 or higher in the first 120 points of taught courses prior to enrolment in BIOTECH 792.
-If this Grade Point Average is not achieved, enrolment in the Master of Biotechnology cannot continue.
+b A student must achieve a Grade Point Average of 4.0 or higher in the first 120 points of taught courses prior to enrolment in BIOTECH 793 or a Grade Point Average of 4.0 or higher in the first 60 points of taught courses to enrol in BIOTECH 793 A/B. If the Grade Point Average is not achieved to allow enrolment in BIOTECH 793 A/B, then enrolment may continue without a research component.

 5 A student must complete the University of Auckland Academic Integrity course as specified in the Enrolment and Programme Regulations, Academic Integrity, of the University Calendar.